Joseph J. Taluto: Nomination for Director, Army National Guard

-After returning from Iraq, Taluto was succeeded as division by Paul C. Genereux.
-From 2006 to 2010, Taluto served as Adjutant General of New York.
+After returning from Iraq, Taluto was succeeded as division commander by Paul C. Genereux.
+From 2006 to 2010, Taluto served as Adjutant General of New York, succeeding Thomas P. Maguire.
 In May, 2009 he was nominated for the position of Director, Army National Guard, a position second only to the Chief, National Guard Bureau in the National Guard's leadership.
 The director's position would have included promotion to lieutenant general.

 Senate action on Taluto's nomination was delayed because of opposition from Siobhan Esposito, the widow of Captain Esposito.
 Mrs. Esposito argued through her blog and other forums that Taluto could have prevented the murders of her husband and First Lieutenant Allen had he enforced military regulations that proscribed death threats against superior officers, as well as other broad-based principles of military discipline.
 Esposito further argued that even if Taluto lacked specific knowledge of the actions of soldiers under his command, he was nevertheless responsible for his command's larger culture.

 Taluto's nomination had not been acted on by the Senate when Taluto withdrew himself from consideration and retired in February, 2010.
+He was succeeded as adjutant general by Patrick A. Murphy.